KittyGiraudel/SJSJ/README.md

 ## TypeScript

-[TypeScript](http://www.typescriptlang.org/) section to be completed.
+[TypeScript](http://www.typescriptlang.org/) is a super-set of the Javascript language that introduces types (plus interfaces and new javascript features).
+It allows of type-checking during development time with supported editors such as [vscode](https://code.visualstudio.com/).
+The compiler requires information about the "shape" of a module in a _type-definition-file_.

 ## Yeoman

 [Yeoman](http://yeoman.io/) is both a generator builder and an ecosystem.
-A generator is basically a plugin that can be run with the `yo` command to scaffold complete projects or useful parts.
+A generator is basically a plugin which will generate files based on user input.
+Plugins can be run with the `yo` command to scaffold complete projects or useful parts.

 Therefore, the goal of a Yeoman generator is usually (but not necessarily) to speed up the setup and installation process of a project or part of a project by packaging it inside a module that can be configured through a question/reply workflow from the command line.